alishasrivas/Predicting-YCStartup-Survival/README.md

-# Predicting Y Combinator Startups Performance: Machine Learning
+# Predicting Y Combinator Startups Survival: Machine Learning

 ## 🚀 Project Overview

-This project aims to predict the performance of Y Combinator startups using machine learning.
+This project aims to predict the performance of Y Combinator startups using survival analysis techniques in machine learning and statistics.
 Our goal is to understand the key factors that contribute to the success of startups in the Y Combinator ecosystem and to explore what criteria Y Combinator looks for when evaluating potential startups for acceptance.

 ## 💡 Inspiration

 The inspiration for this project came when a friend of ours was rejected from Y Combinator.
-We decided to leverage our skills in data analysis and machine learning to investigate the underlying patterns and criteria that could help aspiring founders improve their chances of success.
+We decided to leverage our skills in statistics and machine learning to investigate the underlying patterns and criteria that could help aspiring founders like us improve their chances of success.

 ## 👩🏻‍💻 Contributors
 <table>